kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Build Optimization Should Focus on Work Avoidance
+## Build Optimization Should Focus on Work Avoidance { #build-optimization-should-focus }

 The most important idea in modern build performance is not “make every individual operation faster.”